linroger/Finance-Notes-and-Marginalia/Course Notes/Python/QuantLib-Python/Valuing Bonds with Credit Spreads in QuantLib Python.md

 111.5097766266561
 ```

-Above we shocked the `flat_rate` and since the yield [[The Vasicek Model|term structure]] is an `Observer` observing the `Observable` `flat_rate`,  we could just shock the rate,  and [[Introduction to QuantLib Python|QuantLib]] behind the scenes recalculates all the `Observer`s.
+Above we shocked the `flat_rate` and since the yield [term structure](../../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%209/The%20Vasicek%20Model.md) is an `Observer` observing the `Observable` `flat_rate`,  we could just shock the rate,  and [QuantLib](Introduction%20to%20QuantLib%20Python.md) behind the scenes recalculates all the `Observer`s.
 Though,  this approach is not always viable,  in cases such as a bootstrapped bond curve.
 So let us look at two different approaches that can be used.
 Before we do that,  we need to reset the `flat_rate` back to what it was.
 ```python
 flat_rate.setValue(0.0015)
 fixed_rate_bond.NPV()